-Anxiety around the coronavirus is common for everyone right now, but with news that Black people are four times more likely to die from the virus than their white counterparts, there is a collective weariness among the Black community.
+Anxiety around the coronavirus is common for everyone right now, but with news that Black people are four times more likely to die from the virus than their white counterparts, there is a collective weariness among the community.
 The innovative and responsive creative output of Black creators has been a respite from the heaviness that rests on each of us as COVID-19 not only impacts our lives, but the lives of those we deeply love and care for.

 IG Live: Battles & Twerkathons

-When we weren’t bound by a twerk trance, like running between rooms in a club, we flocked to Timbaland and Swizz Beatz’s Verzuz battles, where they got hip-hop and R&B legends to flex their incredibly broad catalogues of music to the world.
+When we weren’t bound by a twerk trance, like running between rooms in a club, we flocked to Timbaland and Swizz Beatz’s Verzuz battles, where they got R&B and hip-hop legends to flex their incredibly broad catalogues of music to the world.
 Not only was this a showdown to jam to, it was an educational opportunity for younger generations to understand the full musical influence of household artists and producers.
 Jill Scott versus Erykah Badu was the most wholesome ‘battle’, whereas Teddy Riley brought an entire Coachella-worthy setup to tee-off with Babyface in one of the more chaotic, yet entertaining battles.
 Over in the UK, all 17,000 members of NSG crammed in a questionably social-distant Instagram Live to battle a trim-less Afro B. The conversation split from the comment section to Twitter, where fans battled to defend their favourite artists.
-Skepta vs JAE5 and Jammer vs Skepta also kept things exciting, as they each drew for their biggest hits and underground classics.
+Skepta vs JAE5 and Jammer vs Skepta kept things exciting, too, as they each drew for their biggest hits and underground classics.

 Music Videos & DJ Sets